-In the past I’ve written about the importance of having a separate call to action for each stage of the buyers journey.
-In this article I’m going to expand on that concept and outline how to identify a strategy for each of these calls to action.
+In the past, I’ve written about the importance of having a separate call to action for each stage of the buyer’s journey.
+In this article, I will expand on that concept and outline how to identify a strategy for each of these calls to action.

-First I’ll summarize why you need to have a call to action for each stage of the buyers journey.
-Prospects typically go through three to seven distinct stages prior to making a purchase.
+First, I’ll summarize why you need a call to action for each stage of the buyer’s journey.
+Prospects typically go through three to seven distinct stages before making a purchase.
 Some of the more common include:

 - Problem aware – I know something is wrong, but don’t know what is causing it